Preventive Dentistry – Montgomery, MN

-At the Montgomery, MN dental practice of Geoff Iverson, DDS, we partner with patients to keep their smiles whole and healthy for a lifetime.
+At the Montgomery, MN dental office of Geoff Iverson, DDS, we partner with patients to keep their smiles whole and healthy for a lifetime.
 That means regular six month checkups and teeth cleanings in addition to a variety of general and preventive dentistry services that prevent the majority of common oral health issues like tooth decay and gum disease.
-If you’re new to the area or it’s been more than six months since your last checkup, we invite you to contact Dr. Iverson and his team to schedule an appointment today.
-We welcome patients form Montgomery, Le Center, and all surrounding communities.
+If you’re new to the area or it’s been more than six months since your last checkup, we invite you to contact Dr. Iverson and his team to schedule an appointment today for preventive dentistry in Montgomery, MN.

 Dr. Iverson and his team pride themselves on offering personalized treatment planning, but the most important part of any oral health care plan is attending checkups and teeth cleanings twice a year.
 These six month appointments give us the opportunity to prevent most common oral health concerns, and diagnose and treat those that cannot be prevented in their earliest stages.
 This allows us to help patients avoid the need for advanced, painful, costly treatments down the road.
 The first step is to collect diagnostic information.
 We use digital x-rays to capture images of the underlying portions of patients’ smiles, and our team takes intraoral photos of the visible parts of teeth.
 These images are used as an educational tool to help patients understand their oral health concerns and all of their potential treatment options.
 Additionally, we us the DIAGNOdent early cavity detection system to pinpoint areas that are at risk for decay and help patients target these areas during their daily hygiene routines.
 Next, Dr. Iverson completes a visual examination of the smile looking for warning signs of common oral health concerns including:

 - Temporomandibular joint (TMJ) dysfunction

 - Unconscious teeth grinding and clenching known as bruxism